prabhanjaningle/Customized_Virtual_File_System/README.md

-#CVFS (Custom Virtual File System)
+CVFS – Custom Virtual File System

-CVFS is a user-space virtual file system implemented in C, designed to simulate the internal working of a UNIX/Linux file system.
+CVFS (Custom Virtual File System) is a user-space, in-memory file system implemented in C, designed to demonstrate the internal working of a UNIX/Linux-like file system.
-The project provides a custom shell interface that allows users to perform basic file operations such as creating, reading, writing, deleting files, and viewing file metadata.
+The project provides a custom command-line shell through which users can perform fundamental file operations and observe how a file system manages files internally.

-All file operations are performed in memory, without interacting with the host operating system’s actual file system.
+This project does not interact with the host operating system’s real file system and is intended purely for learning and academic purposes.

-Features
+Key Features

-Custom command-line shell (CVFS >)
+Custom interactive shell (CVFS >)

-File creation with permissions (Read / Write / Read + Write)
+File creation with permission control (Read / Write / Read + Write)

 Read and write operations using file descriptors